Students are required to complete three credits of study, four credits are highly recommended for college admission.

 The Living Environment – Biology

 This course emphasizes the major concepts of biology.
 The subject matter is selected and organized to develop the conceptual approach to modern biology.
-Class and laboratory exercises are used to develop and understanding of the following topics: biochemistry, cellular respiration, photosynthesis, cellular and representative organism structure and function, reproduction, genetics, and evolution.
+Class and laboratory exercises are used to develop and understanding of the following topics: biochemistry, cellular respiration, photosynthesis, cellular and representative organism structure and function, reproduction, genetics, evolution and ecology.
 1200 minutes of lab including a number of specific topics mandated by the state are required for admittance to the Living Environment Regents examination.

 The Physical Setting – Earth Science